-85200. (a) The Delta Stewardship Council is hereby established as an independent agency of the state.

-(b) (1) The council shall consist of seven members, of which four members shall be appointed by the Governor and confirmed by the Senate, one member shall be appointed by the Senate Committee on Rules, one member shall be appointed by the Speaker of the Assembly, and one member shall be the Chairperson of the Delta Protection Commission.
-Initial appointments to the council shall be made by July 1, 2010.

-(2) The initial term of office of each member of the council shall be one, two, three, or four years, as specified in subdivision (c), and all subsequent terms shall be four years.

-(3) No member of the council shall serve two consecutive terms, but a member may be reappointed after a period of two years following the end of his or her term, except that those members of the council that serve an initial term of one or two years may be immediately appointed to a subsequent full four-year term.
+- 85200. (a) The Delta Stewardship Council is hereby established as an independent agency of the state. - (b) (1) The council shall consist of seven members, of which four members shall be appointed by the Governor and confirmed by the Senate, one member shall be appointed by the Senate Committee on Rules, one member shall be appointed by the Speaker of the Assembly, and one member shall be the Chairperson of the Delta Protection Commission.
+Initial appointments to the council shall be made by July 1, 2010. - (2) No member of the council shall serve two consecutive terms, but a member may be reappointed after a period of two years following the end of his or her term, except that those members of the council that serve an initial term of one or two years may be immediately appointed to a subsequent full four-year term. - (c) (1) (A) The initial terms of two of the four members appointed by the Governor shall be four years:

-(c) The Governor, upon his or her appointment of members pursuant to subdivision (b), shall designate the appointees as serving initial terms of either one or two years.
-One class shall have three members and the other two classes shall have two members each.
-For the class that has three members, the terms of office shall be one year.
-The second class, composed of two members, shall serve two years.
-The third class, composed of two members, one each appointed by the Senate Committee on Rules and the Speaker of the Assembly, by July 1, 2010, shall serve four years.
-Thereafter, the terms of all succeeding members shall be four years.

-(d) Any vacancy shall be filled by the appointing authority within 60 days.
-If the term of a council member expires, and no successor is appointed within the allotted timeframe, the existing member may serve up to 180 days beyond the expiration of his or her term.

-(e) The council members shall select a chairperson from among its members, who shall serve for not more than four years in that capacity.

-(f) The council shall meet once a month in a public forum.
-At least two meetings each year shall take place at a location within the Delta.
+- (B) The initial terms of two of the four members appointed by the Governor shall be six years. - (C) The initial terms of the members appointed by the Senate Committee on Rules and the Speaker of the Assembly shall be four years. - (D) Upon the expiration of each term described in subparagraphs (A), (B), or(C), the term of each succeeding member shall be four years. - (2) The Chairperson of the Delta Protection Commission shall serve as an ex officio member. - (d) Any vacancy shall be filled by the appointing authority within 60 days.
+If the term of a council member expires, and no successor is appointed within the allotted timeframe, the existing member may serve up to 180 days beyond the expiration of his or her term. - (e) The council members shall select a chairperson from among their members, who shall serve for not more than four years in that capacity. - (f) The council shall meet once a month in a public forum.
+At least two meetings each year shall take place at a location within the Delta. - 85201.

-85201.
 The chairperson shall serve full time.
 Other members shall serve one-third time.
-The council may select a vice chairperson and other officers determined to be necessary.

-(a) Each member of the council shall receive the salary provided for in Section11564 of the Government Code.

-(b) The members of the council shall be reimbursed for expenses necessarily incurred in the performance of official duties.
+The council may select a vice chairperson and other officers determined to be necessary. - (a) Each member of the council shall receive the salary provided for in Section 11564 of the Government Code. - (b) The members of the council shall be reimbursed for expenses necessarily incurred in the performance of official duties.

-(c) The council shall appoint an executive officer who shall serve full time at the pleasure of the council.

-(d) The executive officer shall hire employees necessary to carry out council functions.

-(e) The number of employees and qualifications of those employees shall be determined by the council, subject to the availability of funds.

-(f) The salary of each employee of the council shall be determined by the State Personnel Board, and shall reflect the duties and responsibilities of the position.

-(g) All persons employed by the council are state employees, subject to the duties, responsibilities, limitations, and benefits of the state.

-85202.
-Council members shall possess diverse expertise and reflect a statewide perspective.

-85203.
-The headquarters of the council shall be located in Sacramento.
+- (c) The council shall appoint an executive officer who shall serve full time at the pleasure of the council. - (d) The executive officer shall hire employees necessary to carry out council functions. - (e) The number of employees and qualifications of those employees shall be determined by the council, subject to the availability of funds. - (f) The salary of each employee of the council shall be determined by the State Personnel Board, and shall reflect the duties and responsibilities of the position. - (g) All persons employed by the council are state employees, subject to the duties, responsibilities, limitations, and benefits of the state. - 85202.
+Council members shall possess diverse expertise and reflect a statewide perspective. - 85203.
+The headquarters of the council shall be located in Sacramento. - 85204.

-85204.
 The council shall establish and oversee a committee of agencies responsible for implementing the Delta Plan.
 Each agency shall coordinate its actions pursuant to the Delta Plan with the council and the other relevant agencies.

-Chapter 2.
-Mission, Duties, and Responsibilities of the Council
+CHAPTER 2.
+MISSION, DUTIES, AND RESPONSIBILITIES OF THE COUNCIL